LinaStr/uzduotis_2_seb/README.md

 # uzduotis_2_seb

-Kind of blog application using spring, react and google maps api.
+Kind of blog application using spring, react.

 This project is under development.
-Exchange rates are displayed, but function to calculate from one currency to another is not working.
-Also no exceptions, validation, tests are added.
+Exchange rates are displayed, function to calculate from one currency to another.

 ### Technology Stack
 Component         | Technology